jaalto/project--linux-tmpfs-ramdisk/README.rst

     /etc/defaults/ramdisk

-Configure how often the RAM is flushed back to disk.
+Configure how often the RAM is written back to disk.
 Default setup is every 2 hours. ::

     /etc/cron.d/ramdisk